AWS Hackathon · Runner-up · Live Event System

 How it works

-- 1. One-word input: each attendee submits a single word from a simple web form.
+Each attendee submits a single word from a simple web form on their phone.

-- 3. Sampling the hive: a scheduled Lambda grabs a random subset of recent words to avoid the same few people dominating the feed.
+A scheduled Lambda grabs a random subset of recent words to avoid the same few people dominating.

-- 5. Main-screen render: the thought is pushed to the event display as a glowing banner that updates periodically as more people submit.
+The thought is pushed to the event display as a glowing banner, updating as more people submit.

 Team